 Such joint efforts are leading to, for example, a dual Franco-Chilean architecture degree as of September 2020, with the Faculty of Architecture, Art and Design of Santiago (Universidad Diego Portales).

-Since 2019, French language classes have been offered to exchange students to further open doors for exchange students to understand and practice architecture internationally, several studio projects are done in English at the Bachelors level, as well as a Masters offering Architecture & Experience taught entirely in English.
+Since 2019, French language classes have been offered to exchange students to further open doors for them to understand and practice architecture internationally, several studio projects are done in English at the Bachelors level, as well as a Masters offering Architecture & Experience taught entirely in English.

 Finally, and because architecture needs to be seen during a program of study, students regularly take part in field trips throughout their program.
 They visit European capitals or regions which question the major stakes in contemporary built situations.
 These field trips are equally the occasion for teachers to encourage their students to take hold of the explored regions to augment their studio projects or to design their final projects.